kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 #### Endpoint TTL

-To prevent stale endpoints from persisting in the event that a cluster becomes unreachable to the supercluster controller, each `EndpointSlice` is associated with a lease representing connectivity with its source cluster.
-The supercluster service controller is responsible for periodically renewing the lease so long as the connection with the source cluster is confirmed alive.
-A separate controller, that may run inside each cluster, is responsible for watching each lease and removing all remaining `EndpointSlices` associated with a cluster when that cluster’s lease expires.
+To prevent stale endpoints from persisting in the event that the mcs-controller is unable to reach a cluster, it is recommended that an implementation provide an in-cluster controller to monitor and remove stale endpoints.
+This may be the mcs-controller itself in distributed implementations.

+We recommend creating leases to represent connectivity with source clusters.
+These leases should be periodically renewed by the mcs-controller while the connection with the source cluster is confirmed alive.
+When a lease expires, the cluster name and `multicluster.kubernetes.io/source-cluster` label may be used to find and remove all `EndpointSlices` containing endpoints from the unreachable cluster.

 ## Constraints and Conflict Resolution